 Federal law divides drugs into five separate categories called schedules.
-Schedule II drugs are considered the second most dangerous class of drugs because they have a high potential for abuse, have a currently accepted medical use in treatment in the U.S. with severe restrictions; and may lead to severe psychological or physical dependence.
+Schedule II drugs are considered the second most dangerous class of drugs because although they have a currently accepted medical use, they nonetheless have a high potential for abuse and may lead to severe psychological or physical dependence.

 Consequently, Nevada drug crimes involving Schedule II drugs carry extremely harsh penalties.

 - Cocaine – Read our article on Nevada cocaine crimes